zuiko21/minimOS/hard/sixtation.md

 _MC 68000_ is about **2.5 times slower** than a **9 MHz 65816**), had _graphic coprocessors_
 for much improved screen handling (_RasterOp_ on Sun, _Geometry Engine_ on SGI IRIS...).

-The Planar layout would take several consecutive 128 kiB bitmaps, first one at `$800000-$81FFFF`.
+The Planar layout would take several consecutive 128 kiB bitmaps, first one at `$A00000-$A1FFFF`.
-In case of the recommended _8 bpp_ configuration, last plane would take `$8E0000-$8FFFFF` _(read below about alternative address ranges)_.
+In case of the recommended _8 bpp_ configuration, last plane would take `$AE0000-$AFFFFF`.

 For CRTC & RAMDAC configuration, plus the _multi-plane write selector_ register, regular I/O is to be used (typically at page `$DF` from the first bank). **Sync inverting** flags may be addressed